ryanmitchellin/DermaVision-AI/README.md

 ### 3. Download the dataset

+- Go to the source  https://www.kaggle.com/datasets/nafin59/monkeypox-skin-lesion-dataset/data (Nafin, n.d.).
+- Download the dataset by executing the provided code in a standalone .py file (Note: Make sure you don't download the dataset as zip as it messes up the pathway of the inner files).
+- The folder's path will be displayed in the terminal.
+Relocate it to ./src/mpox/.
-- Download the mpox-skin-lesion-dataset-version-20-msld-v20 dataset
+- Ensure that the file path './src/mpox/mpox-skin-lesion-dataset-version-20-msld-v20/versions/4' exists.
-- Place it in the following directory structure: src/mpox/mpox-skin-lesion-dataset-version-20-msld-v20

 ### 4. Train the model